Hoyasumii/bee-movie/README.md

 Yeah.

 Bees are funny.
-If we didn't laugh, we'd cry with what we have to deal w
+If we didn't laugh, we'd cry with what we have to deal wi